 #3: Athletic Performance

-In the weight room, I was at first worried if a vegan diet would give me enough protein to keep my strength up.
+In the weight room, I was at first worried if a plant-based diet would give me enough protein to keep my strength up.
 Well, that's no longer a question.
-In the year and a half I've been vegan, I've lost 15 pounds of bodyweight yet maintained my strength in every lift and in some areas even gotten stronger.
+In the year and a half I've been plant-based, I've lost 15 pounds of bodyweight yet maintained my strength in every lift and in some areas even gotten stronger.
 (Note: we don't need mass amounts of protein!)